Methuselah: Symbolic

 Methuselah's father Enoch, who does not die but is taken by God, is the seventh patriarch, and Methuselah, the eighth, dies in the year of the Flood, which ends the ten-generational sequence from Adam to Noah, in whose time the world is destroyed.
 Boia believes that Methuselah serves the symbolic function of linking the Creation and the Flood, as Adam would have died during Methuselah's lifetime and Methuselah could have learned about the Garden of Eden from Adam.
 The kings of the Sumerian King List lived for over a thousand years, and Mesopotamians believed both that living over a thousand years made someone divine or somewhat divine, and that their contemporary kings were descended from the kings of the Sumerian King List.
-Robert Gnuse hypothesizes that the author of Genesis made all of its characters die before they turned one-thousand as a polemic against these Mesopotamian beliefs, as well as any claim that a king is divine.
+Robert Gnuse hypothesizes that the author of Genesis made all of its characters die before they turned one thousand as a polemic against these Mesopotamian beliefs, as well as any claim that a king is divine.
 Gnuse also believes that the author of Genesis said that Methuselah died before he lived a thousand years to show that he was not divine.

 Cultural influence

-According to the Catholic Encyclopedia, Methuselah's name "has become a synonym for longevity".
+Methuselah's name "has become a synonym for longevity".
 Saying that someone is "as old as Methuselah" is a humorous way of saying that someone is very elderly.
 In this context, dogs which have lived long lives have been described as "Methuselah dogs".

 The word "Methuselarity", a blend of Methuselah and singularity, was coined in 2010 by the biomedical gerontologist Aubrey de Grey to mean a future point in time where people are expected not to die from age-related causes anymore, however long they live.

+Biblical character

+The lyrics of Ira Gershwin's song "It Ain't Necessarily So" (1935) cast doubt on the idea that Methuselah lived so long.